 What Are Bitcoins?

 Bitcoin is a digital currency.
-It has been around since 2009, when an anonymous source under the alias, Satoshi Nakamoto is likely to have invented them.
+It has been around since 2009, when an anonymous source under the alias, Satoshi Nakamoto is likely to have invented it.
 Because Bitcoins are fully digital, there is no need to worry about banks or added fees.
 Also, your identity can remain completely anonymous with Bitcoin transactions, should you choose to use them.

-Bitcoin is now on an open-source platform, wherein not just one user owns the rights to the software.
+The digital currency is now on an open-source platform, wherein not just one user owns the rights to the software.
 The official Bitcoin website gives the following description for the resource.

 "Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.
 Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.
 Through many of its unique properties, Bitcoin allows exciting uses that could not be covered by any previous payment system."

 Why Bitcoin And Digital Currencies?